 Looking for a job, fellowship, practicum or internship at USC or with another organization?
-Below is a list of recent and recurring opportunities dedicated to students and researchers interested in global health.
-Please contact email@example.com if you would like for us to post a listing on your behalf.
-In our newsletter, we often feature many of these opportunities as they arise; remember to subscribe so you don’t miss out!
+Below is a list of recent and recurring opportunities dedicated to students and researchers interested in global health opportunities with the Institute, USC and external groups.
 If you are looking to fulfill a practicum requirement through the USC Master of Public Health program, please see our practicum opportunities page.

 The Center for Health Equity in the Americas (CenHealth) at the Keck School of Medicine of USC aims to conduct and promote student/faculty national and international research on health equity throughout the Americas.
 CenHealth offers an Ambassadors Brigade Fellowship Program that will fund students interested in conducting research on health equity in the Americas or the correction of health disparities.